- All

 Georgia State was awarded a seed grant from the American Economic Association to increase diversity and inclusion in economics Ph.D. candidates.

-Nigel Walton is getting a wealth of experience interning for the Minority Leader’s Office throught the Georgia Legislative Internship Program.
+Nigel Walton is getting a wealth of experience interning for the Minority Leader’s Office through the Georgia Legislative Internship Program.

 New research finds that rural communities across the nation are undertaking innovative strategies to address challenges to the COVID-19 vaccine rollout.